 Dishes on the menu range from $8 to $18.
 One could easily spend $50 to $100, and that’s the point.
 Chiko is an example of a fast-casual concept that’s not really that fast casual.
 Those who track segments could give Chiko several different names.
 Safe to say, it’s a polished version of fast casual.
 But with no artificial price barrier, so much of the categorization that has come before will not fit (more on that momentarily).
 Chiko also offers counter service via hard-to-snag reservations, which gives guests access to a chef’s tasting menu.

 The Crispy Chicken Springrolls appear to be a hit.
 And they run $9 and are served with Chinese mustard dipping sauce.
 Rib Eye & Rice Cakes will run $18, but with bulgogi, baby carrots and some nice shitake mushrooms on the plate, who cares?
 Not likely that even the most restrained customers would be able to stop at just one Pork and Kimchi Potsticker.
 These are the types of dishes that can be had in quick fashion, and deliciously.

-This is no Tom Sietsema piece (nor a review), but the top D.C. food critic did say he expected the Dupont location “will be a smash, and I project that having squeezed my way to the counter on the Hill for its crazy-good smoked catfish fried rice, “orange-ish” chicken and whatever special might be offered.
+In a review, Washington Post food critic Tom Sietsema said he expected the Dupont location “will be a smash, and I project that having squeezed my way to the counter on the Hill for its crazy-good smoked catfish fried rice, “orange-ish” chicken and whatever special might be offered.
 Hope for roast duck, stuffed with chicken dumpling filling and perched on sliced zucchini splashed with XO sauce.”
 Sietsema has called the venture a “Chinese-Korean Alliance,” which it definitely is.